 Q: What is the function of the condenser in an air conditioner?

 A: The condenser plays a pivotal role in an air conditioning system.
 Its primary function is to release the heat absorbed by the refrigerant from inside the living space to the outside environment.
 As the hot refrigerant gas flows into the condenser, it gets cooled and turns back into a liquid form.
-This process happens with the help of coils and a fan, where the fan blows outside air over the coil, facilitating the heat transfer from the refrigerant to the outside environment.
+So this process happens with the help of coils and a fan, where the fan blows outside air over the coil, facilitating the heat transfer from the refrigerant to the outside environment.
 This cooled liquid refrigerant then moves to the evaporator coil, where the cooling cycle continues.
-In essence, the condenser ensures that the unwanted heat from inside the room is effectively expelled outside, maintaining a cool and comfortable indoor environment.
+The condenser plays a crucial role in expelling unwanted heat from indoors, ensuring a consistently cool and comfortable environment.